nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Order of Arguments

-A word starts with `/` marks the beginning of an argument.
+Words or characters starts with `/` mark the beginning of an argument.
 An argument block continues until the other one is found.
 For example, `record 01/05/2021 /s coughing, fever /d flu` has two argument blocks - `/s coughing, fever` and `/d flu`.
 The sequence of these two arguments blocks would not affect the result of the command.
 These two are equivalent:
 ```